daye99dia/ccg-guinee-privacy/privacy-policy.md

 ### Introduction
-Our Privacy Policy helps you understand what information we collect on ccg-guinee, how ccg-guinee uses it, and what choices you have. ccg-guinee has integrated the dounia makert application as a free application.
+Our Privacy Policy helps you understand what information we collect on ccg-guinee, how ccg-guinee uses it, and what choices you have. ccg-guinee has integrated the ccg-guinee application as a free application.
 This SERVICE is provided free of charge by ccg-guinee and is intended for use as is.
 If you choose to use our service, you agree to the collection and use of information in connection with this policy.
 The personal information we collect is used to provide and improve the service.
 We will not use or share your information with anyone except as described in this Privacy Policy.
 Terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which can be accessed on our website, unless otherwise defined in this Privacy Policy.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to user name, email address, location, photos.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to user name, email address,numeber.
 The information we request will be retained by us and used as described in this privacy policy.
 The app uses third-party services that may collect information used for your ID.

 ### Biscuits